drhsqlite/fossil-mirror/www/containers.md

 ## 1. Quick Start

-Fossil ships a `Dockerfile` at the top of its source tree which you can build like so:
+Fossil ships a `Dockerfile` at the top of its source tree, [here](/file/Dockerfile), which you can build like so:

 ```
   $ docker build -t fossil .